-#define FPGA_TO_DSP 3
+#define FPGA\TO\DSP 3

-This is the fifo that the HERON- IO5V uses to communicate with the C6000.
+This is the fifo that the HERON-IO2 uses to communicate with the C6000.
+For example if you have a DSP module in slot1 of an HEPC8, and the HERON-IO2 is in slot2, the setting needs to be 3.
 If you have an HEPC9 you must set whatever you have chosen, which is 0 in both of our HEPC9 configuration examples given above.